FAQs

 Will you need access to my systems?

 Yes.
-We guide you through improving login security, reducing unnecessary permissions, removing old accounts, and enabling multi-factor authentication for the accounts that matter most.
+We help strengthen login security by reducing unnecessary permissions, removing old or unused accounts, and enabling multi-factor authentication for the accounts that matter most.

 What policies will you provide or help us set up?